eclipse-hono/hono/site/documentation/content/admin-guide/jdbc-device-registry-config.md

 weight = 313
 +++

-The JDBC based Device Registry components provides an implementation of Eclipse Hono™'s [Device Registration]({{< relref "/api/device-registration" >}}), [Credentials]({{< relref "/api/credentials" >}}) and [Tenant]({{< relref "/api/tenant" >}}) APIs.
+The JDBC based Device Registry component provides an implementation of Eclipse Hono™'s [Device Registration]({{< relref "/api/device-registration" >}}), [Credentials]({{< relref "/api/credentials" >}}) and [Tenant]({{< relref "/api/tenant" >}}) APIs.
 Protocol adapters use these APIs to determine a device's registration status, e.g. if it is enabled and if it is registered with a particular tenant, and to authenticate a device before